aojea/k8s-aws-ipv6/README.md

 ## CNI Plugin

-We can [Kindnet](https://github.com/aojea/kindnet) as CNI plugin because an AWS subnet allows having all cluster nodes in the same L2 segment.
+You can choose any CNI plugin with IPv6 support, however, I prefer to use use [Kindnet](https://github.com/aojea/kindnet) as CNI plugin because it's simpler than any other plugin and an AWS subnet allows having all cluster nodes in the same L2 segment.

 Because DockerHub and Github are not available in IPv6 there are 2 options:

 1. Provide IPv4 internet connectivity to the instances

 or

-2. Download CNI image from other services, i.e. Dropbox to all nodes:
+2. Upload the CNI artifacts to an IPv6 service, in this example I'm using Dropbox:

 ```sh
 wget https://www.dropbox.com/s/yqxarzf8tj83y02/kindnetd.tar.gz -O- | gunzip | ctr --namespace=k8s.io images import --no-unpack -
 https://www.dropbox.com/s/ma35vprq69h3ikw/install-kindnet.yaml
 ```

-Because the install manifest doesn't specifiy the image, it tries to pull it from internet, so we should tag them:
+Because the install manifest doesn't specifiy the tag it uses `:latest`, that means it tries to pull it from internet, so we should tag them to use the local images first:

 ```sh
 ctr --namespace=k8s.io images tag docker.io/aojea/kindnetd:latest docker.io/aojea/kindnetd:0.7.0